serversideup/amplitudejs/README.md

 ### Callbacks

-Most of the core of AmplitudeJS functions have a callback that you can assign a function to that runs at certain events.
-You can bind to these callbacks when you initialize AmplitudeJS.
-You just have to set the callback to the function name that you want to call when the appropriate AmplitudeJS point occurs.
+Most of the core of Amplitude.js functions have a callback that you can assign a function to that runs at certain events.
+You can bind to these callbacks when you initialize Amplitude.js.
+You just have to set the callback to the function name that you want to call when the appropriate Amplitude.js point occurs.

 Here are a list of appropriate callbacks:
 * before_play